solygambas/kotlin-projects/playground/16-beer-adviser/README.md

 - updating the layout XML.
 - putting text in a String resource file.
 - handling localization.
+- attaching the array's values to the spinner.

 Based on [Head First Android Development: A Brain-Friendly Guide](https://www.amazon.com/Head-First-Android-Development-Brain-Friendly/dp/1449362184) by David Griffiths and Dawn Griffiths (2021).